self-noise/Olympus_camera_file_renaming/README.md

 # Olympus_camera_file_renaming
-A simple shell script to automate locating and renaming standard resoluytion RAW files created by Olympus and OM System cameras when used in high-res mode, to allow them to be easily imported to Adobe Lightroom.
+A simple shell script to automate locating and renaming standard resolution RAW files created by Olympus and OM System cameras when used in high-res mode, to allow them to be easily imported to Adobe Lightroom.

-Background
+**Background**

 Many Olympus and OM System cameras, including the E-M1 mk III that I own, have high-resolution image modes where multiple images are combined to produce a single 'high resolution' image.

 For example, there is a tripod-based 80 MP mode, which I find works very well with certain subjects.
 The image sensor is shifted by half a pixel along each vertical, horizontal, and diagonal axis, and the resulting 8 images are combined in-camera to produce a RAW file 'equivalent' to 80 MP.
 It is 'equivalent' in the sense that every pixel site includes R+G+B pixel data, which avoids the need for Bayer array based demosaicing.

 Here is a nice overview of the technical background: https://www.philnortonphotographyblog.co.uk/techniques-high-resolution

+**Files and extensions**

+I up set my cameras to produce RAW files, which I develop using software like Adobe Lightroom and DXO Pure Raw.
+When using the Olympus or OM System high resolution modes, 3 files are created.
+For my E-M1 mk III, these are:

+XXXXX.ORF
+XXXXX.JPG
+XXXXX.ORI

+**The problem**

+I use Adobe Lightroom to manage my photographic library,